GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`np.all`, :code:`np.any`
-   same semantics as :code:`np.logical_and.reduce` and :code:`np.logical_or.reduce`, respectively
+   same semantics as :code:`np.logical_and.reduce` and :code:`np.logical_or.reduce`, respectively :code:`np.transpose`

-Features not supported due to unclear semantics:

-:code:`transpose`
-   It does not seem to make sense to swap spatial dimensions
+   It permutes the axes.

 .. _constructors:

-Properties
+Attributes
 ==========

-:code:`ndims`
+:code:`Storage` s have the following attributes:

+:code:`dtype`
+   the dtype as numpy dtype
+:code:`ndim`
    number of (unmasked) dimensions
 :code:`shape`
-    tuple of length :code:`ndims`,
-:code:`strides`
-    tuple of length :code:`ndims`,
+    tuple of length :code:`ndims`, the shape, with entries corresponding to the axes indicated by :code:`axes` :code:`strides`
-:code:`data`
+    tuple of length :code:`ndims`, the strides, with entries corresponding to the axes indicated by :code:`axes` :code:`data`, :code:`flags` returns :code:`data` attribute of the underlying numpy ndarray if a main memory buffer is present, :code:`None` otherwise
+:code:`device_data`
-   returns :code:`data` attribute of the underlying ndarray :code:`alignment` the value given in the constructor
+   returns :code:`data` attribute of the underlying cupy ndarray if a gpu buffer is present, :code:`None` otherwise
+:code:`alignment`
+   the value given in the constructor
 :code:`axes`
    string of unmasked axes, e.g. :code:`"IJ"` for a 2d field spanning longitude and latitude but not the vertical.
 :code:`mask`
+   tuple of booleans indicating whether the corresponding axis is contained in :code:`axes`.
-   similar to axes, but a tuple of booleans. :code:`(True, True, False)` would be a 2d field spanning longitude and latitude but not the vertical
+   :code:`(True, True, False)` would be a 2d field spanning longitude and latitude but not the vertical axis.

-:code:`default_origin`
+:code:`aligned_index`
    the value given in the constructor indicating the grid point to which the memory is aligned.

-:code:`gpu`
+Note that this only partly takes the role of the former :code:`default_origin` parameter, since it no longer has any influence on the choice of origin at call time.
+:code:`nbytes`,
-   boolean, indicating whether the storage has a gpu buffer
+   size of the buffer in bytes (excluding padding) :code:`gpu` boolean, indicating whether the storage has a gpu buffer

-ToDo

 Methods
 =======